-Other material risks do not require the same degree of active or transactional management as the Key material risks and are managed and monitored as part of the Banking Group's business, strategic and capital management process.
+Other material risks do not require the same degree of active or transactional management as the Key material risks and are managed and monitored as part of ANZ New Zealand's business, strategic and capital management process.
 The maximum level of risk is set as part of the Banking Group's ICAAP.
-Refer to Note 22 capital management for more information about the Banking Group's ICAAP, and the section 'Capital for other material risks' in Note B4 for the capital held for these risks.
+Refer to Note 22 capital management for more information about the Banking Group's ICAAP.

 Pension Risk The risk of the value of investments in a defined benefit pension fund being insufficient to meet liabilities, resulting in additional funds being required to match pension liabilities.
-Strategic Equity Risk The risk of financial loss arising from the unexpected reduction in value of the Banking Group equity investments not held in the trading book, including the Banking Group's joint ventures and associates.
-Fixed Asset Risk The risk of financial loss arising from the negative revaluation of fixed assets owned and leased by the Banking Group, caused by adverse changes in business and/or economic conditions.
+Strategic Equity Risk The risk of financial loss arising from the unexpected reduction in value of ANZ New Zealand equity investments not held in the trading book, including ANZ New Zealand's joint ventures and associates.
+Fixed Asset Risk The risk of financial loss arising from the negative revaluation of fixed assets owned and leased by ANZ New Zealand, caused by adverse changes in business and/or economic conditions.
 Residual Value Risk is included in the definition of Fixed Assets, which is the risk that the market value of the underlying assets of operating leases may fall below the anticipated residual value.
 Deferred Acquisition Costs Risk The risk of loss arising from the failure of the benefits associated with the acquisition of interest earning assets to arise due to impairment, transfer, or prepayment.
 Software Risk The risk of financial loss arising from the unexpected accelerated write down of capitalised software expenditure due to diminished future economic benefits caused by adverse business or economic conditions.
 Goodwill Risk The risk of financial loss caused by the reduction in the net carrying value of acquired business resulting from lower than expected future economic benefits due to adverse business and economic conditions.